Natural-Intelligence/data-tech-radar/README.md

 [Ray](https://github.com/ray-project/ray) - Ray is an open source project that makes it ridiculously simple to scale any compute-intensive Python workload — from deep learning to production model serving.
 With a rich set of libraries and integrations built on a flexible distributed execution framework, Ray makes distributed computing easy and accessible to every engineer.

 [SCOOP](https://github.com/soravux/scoop) - SCOOP (Scalable COncurrent Operations in Python) is a distributed task module allowing concurrent parallel programming on various environments, from heterogeneous grids to supercomputers.

+## Query Engine

+[Amazon Athena](https://aws.amazon.com/athena/) - Amazon Athena is an interactive query service that makes it easy to analyze data in Amazon S3 using standard SQL.
+Built on Presto, runs standard SQL.
+Athena is serverless, so there is no infrastructure to manage, and you pay only for the queries that you run.

+[Presto](https://github.com/prestodb/presto) - Presto is an open source distributed SQL query engine for running interactive analytic queries against data sources of all sizes ranging from gigabytes to petabytes.
+Presto was designed and written from the ground up for interactive analytics and approaches the speed of commercial data warehouses while scaling to the size of organizations like Facebook.

+[trino](https://github.com/trinodb/trino) - Fast distributed SQL query engine for big data analytics that helps you explore your data universe